Privacy

 Online links to Third Party and Co-Branded sites?

 Virgin Money may establish relationships with business partners that allow visitors to our website or the Virgin Money App, to link directly to sites operated by these partners.
 Some of these sites may be ‘’co-branded” with our logo; however, these sites may not be operated or maintained by or on our behalf.
 These sites may collect personal information from you that may be shared with us.
-This Privacy Policy will apply to any personal information we obtain in this manner.

-Despite this, we are not responsible for the content or practices of websites operated by third parties that are linked to our website.
 These links are meant for the user’s convenience only.
 Links to third party sites do not constitute sponsorship, endorsement or approval by us of the content, policies or practices of those third party sites.
 Once you have left our website via such a link, you should check the applicable privacy policy of the third party site.

-Do we use cookies on our website?
+Do we use cookies on our website or within the Virgin Money app?

-Our website is designed to make it easy for you to find out about our products, to apply for them and to manage your money.
 To do this we use cookies, which are pieces of information that a website transfers to your computer’s memory or hard disk for record keeping purposes.

 Cookies can help us make your experience of the website more relevant, and they can also help us learn about how people use our website (and therefore help make it better).